joaogl/Group-Project/README.md

 # Group-Project

 ### TODO:
-- Fix Render limit
-- Make Level
 - Fix Proper shaders
+- Fix texture flickering when using glTransform

+### CONTROLS
+- WASD For movement
+- Arrow keys to shoot particles